BiAIT*: Symmetrical Bidirectional Optimal Path Planning with Adaptive Heuristic: Simulations

 The Open Motion Planning Library (OMPL) \cite{sucan2012open} includes various well-implemented planning algorithms and a benchmark platform.
 Therefore, we evaluate BiAIT* with the OMPL benchmark platform and compare it against several planners in OMPL.
-The comparison includes AIT*, BIT*, FMT*, Informed RRT*, and RRT*.
-Three OMPL benchmark environments are considered, the 'BugTrap' and 'Maze' environments in $SE(2)$ space as well as 'Easy(3D)' in $SE(3)$ space.
+The comparison includes AIT*, BIT*, FMT*, Informed RRT*, RRT-Connect, and RRT*.
+Three OMPL benchmark environments are considered, the `BugTrap' and `Maze' environments in $SE(2)$ space as well as `Easy(3D)' in $SE(3)$ space.
+In the `BugTrap' environment, the start is set inside the bugtrap and the goal is set outside.
 The robot in the simulations is a union of several polyhedrons.

 In the simulations, we focus on the speed of reporting the initial solution and the quality of the initial solution. $batchSize$ is a crucial hyper-parameter for BiAIT*, AIT*, and BIT*.
 Therefore, we set $batchSize$ to different values for comparison; $batchSize$ of BiAIT*, AIT*, and BIT* is set to $100$, $300$, and $1000$ in all scenarios.